How To Start a Bookkeeping Business in 8 Steps for 2023 + Checklist

 No certification is required for a paid preparer to sign a client’s tax return, but I highly recommend not preparing returns unless you’re a tax professional or willing to put in the work to become one.
 Many bookkeeping firms prepare financial statements that their clients take to CPAs or other tax pros to prepare a return.
 You may find yourself working closely with their tax preparer, and together, you can provide outstanding service to your mutual clients.

-If you’re not a CPA and want to prepare tax returns, I recommend becoming an Enrolled Agent (EA) through the IRS.
+If you are not a CPA and want to prepare tax returns, I recommend becoming an Enrolled Agent (EA) through the IRS.
 EAs must initially pass an examination and then complete annual continuing education to renew their certification every three years.
 While no formal education or classes are required, the examinations are difficult and will prove you have the knowledge to serve tax clients properly.

 Non-accounting degree holders who would like to pursue a bookkeeping career can take bookkeeping courses online.
 It’s significantly shorter than a full accounting college course.
 We recommend choosing courses that provide a certificate so that you can include it on your resume.
-You can get bookkeeping courses from Accounting Coach, Coursera, or LinkedIn.

 Step 3: Register & Organize Your Bookkeeping Business